ropensci/roweb3/content/blog/2023-06-23-ropensci-news-digest-june-2023/index.md

 Here's some inspiration:

 * You could use [`cli::ui_todo()`](https://usethis.r-lib.org/reference/ui.html), as done in usethis.
-By the way if your package is using `ui_` functions from usethis, don't miss the cli article on how to [migrate your code to using cli instead](https://cli.r-lib.org/articles/usethis-ui.html), as that's what's recommended.
+By the way if your package is using `ui_` functions from usethis, don't miss the cli article on how to [migrate your code to using cli instead](https://cli.r-lib.org/articles/usethis-ui.html), as that's what's currently recommended.

-* Also in the cli package, a special kind of links that runs the code if it is clicked on, in RStudio IDE: ["Click to run code"](https://cli.r-lib.org/reference/links.html?q=run#click-to-run-code).
-You might know that from running snapshot tests with testthat, and getting told to review/accept them with these special links.
+* Also in the cli package, a you can provide a special kind of link that runs the code if clicked in the RStudio IDE: ["Click to run code"](https://cli.r-lib.org/reference/links.html?q=run#click-to-run-code).
+You might recognize this from running snapshot tests with testthat, and receiving the message to review/accept them with these special links.

 ```r
 cli::cli_text("Run {.run praise::praise()} now!")
 ```

-* If your code is run in RStudio IDE (checkable with [`rstudioapi::isAvailable()`](https://rstudio.github.io/rstudioapi/reference/isAvailable.html)), you could use [`rstudioapi::sendToConsole()`](https://rstudio.github.io/rstudioapi/reference/sendToConsole.html).
-[Example](https://github.com/cynkra/fledge/blob/520b9b2e36da7bc58136378407f1f4454bfbeadf/R/finalize-version.R#L63-L80=).
+* If your code is run in RStudio IDE (checkable with [`rstudioapi::isAvailable()`](https://rstudio.github.io/rstudioapi/reference/isAvailable.html)), you could use [`rstudioapi::sendToConsole()`](https://rstudio.github.io/rstudioapi/reference/sendToConsole.html) to send example code to the console for the user to consider ([example](https://github.com/cynkra/fledge/blob/520b9b2e36da7bc58136378407f1f4454bfbeadf/R/finalize-version.R#L63-L80=)).

 ### devtag: Restrict Some Help Files to Development